-For visitors to Poitou-Charentes a must-do is a cognac tour or cognac tasting tour around one of the famous firms or ‘maisons’ as they are called.
+For visitors to Poitou-Charentes a must-do is a cognac tour or cognac tasting tour around one of the famous firms or ‘maisons’ as they are called (see below).
 And of course to have a taste of cognac at the same time!
-Not long ago I took the tour at Hennessy, one of the big cognac producers in the area, and who are based in the town of Cognac.
-The tour began with a short boat ride across the river, a journey of no more than a couple of minutes, and then just a short walk along the jetty later we were in there.

-If you’re looking to buy, then browse at the 400-strong selection on offer at Cognathèque.
+If you’re looking to buy, then browse at the 400-strong selection on offer at Cognathèque, also in Cognac.

 Down by the river in the town of Cognac are the blackened chais (warehouses) that still store barrels of cognac.
 Their blackened state is caused by the alcohol evaporating into the surrounding air.
 The locals say this is ‘the angels taking their share’ - the truth is less romantic as the culprit is a tiny fungus that thrives in the alcohol-laden atmosphere!